Last updated on February 12, 2026

 Doubling Cube | Illustration by Volta Creation

 There are dozens and dozens of MTG life counter apps available on the App Store, but which ones are the best?
-Which should you avoid?

 Lucky for you, I’ve punished my iPhone’s memory with just about every app I could find so I could narrow it down for you!

 When I went into this article, I was surprised by how much I liked Lifetap.
 I’d been a diehard Carbon user for years, but as soon as I got comfortable with Lifetap’s interface, my eyes were opened.
-The simple truth is Lifetap has all the functionality you’ll need to track everything in a game of Magic: commander damage, poison counters, energy counters, floating mana, Planechase planes, Archenemy schemes, etc., plus it has enough customization built-in that you can fine tune the aesthetics to your liking.
+The simple truth is Lifetap has all the functionality you need to track everything in a game of Magic: commander damage, poison counters, energy counters, floating mana, Planechase planes, Archenemy schemes, etc., plus it has enough customization built-in that you can fine tune the aesthetics to your liking.
 Best of all, it’s free to download with no ads.

 Why Use a Life Counter App in the First Place?